jackyzha0/jackyzha0.github.io/content/notwork/index.md

 Some of my past favourites
 * **21 Lessons for the 21st Century** by Yuval Noah Harari
 * **A Beautifully Foolish Endeavor** by Hank Green
-* **Sapiens** by Yuval Noah Harari
-* **Measure What Matters** by John Doerr
 * **The Uninhabitable Earth** by David Wallace-Wells

+[Full Booklist](/books).
 I'm always happy to add to my ever-growing list of books to read or to chat about any cool reads you've come across!

 ### Writing
 Recently, I've made a conscious effort to start writing more in order to help myself organize my thoughts.
 You can find a collection of my half-baked thoughts over on [my blog](https://blog.jzhao.xyz/) where I plan to write more about some of my thoughts on tech, personal projects, and general musings about the world.